Internet Speed Test Results Explained

 Satellite

 Satellite internet provides connectivity via satellites orbiting the Earth.
 This type of connection is most beneficial in rural or remote areas where other forms of internet are not available.
 While satellite internet can cover wide areas, it generally offers slower speeds and higher latency compared to DSL, cable, and fiber-optic connections.
 Speeds can also be affected by weather conditions and physical obstructions, such as trees or buildings blocking the satellite dish’s line of sight to the orbiting satellite.
+For those in remote areas, Starlink internet stands out as a reliable option thanks to its advanced technology.

 Cable

 Cable internet uses the same coaxial cable lines as cable television to provide high-speed internet access.
 It’s faster and more reliable than DSL and is widely available in urban and suburban areas.
 Cable internet can offer high speeds suitable for streaming, gaming, and downloading.
 However, it is subject to network congestion during peak usage times, which can lead to slower speeds and reduced performance.
+If you value a balance of speed, reliability, and affordability, Xfinity internet is a strong contender in the cable internet market, offering plans suitable for everyday use.

 Understanding Internet Provider Speeds